Expert list Social Media

 , Department of Communication Science: Interactive Media and Online Communication, +49 711 459-24471, email

-Can quality journalism survive in the social media age?
+Does quality journalism have a chance in the social media age?

 Social media help increase competitive pressure on traditional news providers.
 The budget cuts resulting from that pressure may lead to a loss of quality.
 But to what extent can users actually judge the quality of media contents?
 How does this affect the image of a media brand?
 Is this a trend that may in the medium term undermine readers' loyalty and their willingness to use and pay for quality journalism?
 Prof. Dr. Wolfgang Schweiger is happy to explain.